neondatabase/website/content/docs/data-types/tsvector.md

 ORDER BY rank DESC;
 ```

-This query returns the following output.
-All the articles were related to climate change, but the first article was ranked higher due to the higher relevance for the search terms:
+This query returns the following output:

 ```text
                headline                |    rank